hfaran/Tornado-JSON/docs/using_tornado_json.md

 ### Running our Hello World app

 Now, we can finally run the app `python helloworld.py`.
-You should be able to send a GET requrest to `localhost:7777/api/helloworld` and get a JSONic "Hello world!" back.
+You should be able to send a GET request to `localhost:7777/api/helloworld` and get a JSONic "Hello world!" back.
 Additionally, you'll notice an `API_Documentation.md` pop up in the directory, which contains the API Documentation you can give to users about your new and fantastic API.